Poparazzi hypes itself to the top of the App Store – TechCrunch

 Many younger people, and particularly women, have the phone numbers of abusers, stalkers and exes stored in their phone’s Contacts.
 By doing so, they can leverage the phone’s built-in tools to block the unwanted calls and texts from that person.
 But because Poparazzi automatically matches people by phone number, abusers could gain immediate access to the user profiles of the people they’re trying to harass or hurt.

 Sure, this is an edge case.
-But it’s a non-trivial one.
+But it’s a nontrivial one.

 It’s a well-documented problem, too — and one that had plagued Clubhouse, which similarly required full address book uploads during its early growth phase.
 It’s a terrible strategy to become the norm, and one that does not appear to have created a lasting near-term lock-in for Clubhouse.
 It’s also not a new tactic.
 Mobile social network Path tried address book uploads nearly a decade ago and almost everyone at the time agreed this was not a good idea.

-As carefully designed as Poparazzi is — (it’s even a blue icon — a color that denotes trustworthiness!) — it’s likely the company intentionally chose the trade off.
+As carefully designed as Poparazzi is — (it’s even got a blue icon — a color that denotes trustworthiness!) — it’s likely the company intentionally chose the trade-off.
 It’s forgoing some aspects of user privacy and safety in favor of the network effects that come from having an instant friend graph.

 The rest of the app then pushes you to grow that friend graph further and engage with other users.
 Your profile will remain bare unless you can convince someone to upload photos of you.
 A SnapKit integration lets you beg for photo tags over on Snapchat.
 And if you can’t get enough of your friends to tag you in photos, then you may find yourself drawn to the setting “Allow Pops from Everyone,” instead of just “People You Approve.”